Black Forest Cake

 - Cocoa powder – We use Dutch-processed cocoa powder.

 - Cherries – The black forest is made with sour cherries.
 I use fresh cherries when in season and a jar soaked in syrup during other times.
+You can use canned cherries for the filling if fresh cherries are unavailable.
+Drain them well and adjust the amount of sugar used accordingly, as canned cherries are often sweetened.

-Black forest cake recipe
+Step-by-step: Black Forest cake recipe

 Cake layers

-- Oven/Pan – Preheat the oven at 340F/ 170 C/ Gas Mark 4.
-Grease and line with parchment paper 3 x 7-inch round cake pans or 2 x 8-inch round cake pans.
+- Oven/Pan – Preheat the oven to 340°F/170 °C/Gas Mark 4.
+Grease and line with parchment paper 3 x 8-inch round cake pans.

-Pro tip – These cakes are light and airy so lining the pans with parchment is necessary. - Dry ingredients – In a medium bowl, sift the all-purpose flour, cocoa powder, and half the salt.
+Pro tip – These cakes are light and airy, so lining the pans with parchment is necessary. - Dry ingredients – In a medium bowl, sift the all-purpose flour, cocoa powder, and half the salt.

 Pro tip – Sift the dry ingredients at least twice for a light and airy cake.

-Pro tip – Do not overmix when you add the oil, milk, and flour mixture as it can deflate the volume created in the egg yolks. - Meringue – In a clean bowl of a stand mixer with the whisk attachment, whip the egg whites with cream of tartar and salt.
-Gradually, add the remaining sugar and continue to whip until stiff peaks form.
+Pro tip – Do not overmix when you add the oil, milk, and flour mixture, as it can deflate the volume created in the egg yolks. - Meringue – In a clean bowl of a stand mixer with the whisk attachment, whip the egg whites with cream of tartar and salt.
+Gradually add the remaining sugar and continue to whip until stiff peaks form.

 - Combine – Fold the whipped meringue into the egg yolk mixture until no white streaks are seen.

-- Bake – Divide the batter between the prepared cake pans and bake in the preheated oven for 25 to 30 minutes or until a toothpick inserted in the center comes out clean.
+- Bake – Divide the batter between the prepared cake pans and bake in the preheated oven for 25 to 30 minutes, or until a toothpick inserted in the center comes out clean.

-Pro tip – These layers are very light and airy so they do not take long to bake. - Cool – As soon as the cakes are out of the oven, invert them onto a cooling rack and let cool completely.
+Pro tip – These layers are very light and airy, so they do not take long to bake. - Cool – As soon as the cakes are out of the oven, invert them onto a cooling rack and let them cool completely.
 These cake layers can be kept wrapped in plastic wrap in the fridge for a few days.

 Cherry cake filling